- 3. Gastrointestinal

 - 3.4 Bloody Diarrhea

-Blood diarrhea is seen as either a small bowel problem or large bowel problem.
+Blood diarrhea in dogs is seen as either a small bowel problem or large bowel problem.
 Severe virus infections such as parvo, or severe poisons can cause bloody diarrhea or an irritation of the small intestine.
 More commonly however is the incidence of hemorrhagic gastroenteritis which is usually a large bowel disease.
 This illness usually hits toy breed dogs and can be very serious.
 The diarrhea looks like strawberry jelly with blood mixed with mucous.

 Home treatment should be avoided and emergency treatment be sought.